zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/14-computing/10-pi/30-pi-led.md

 You should get an output of **/usr/bin/gpio** path.

 Now we are ready to make the bash script.
-The first step is to create a file such as **blink.sh** with the **nano** command.
+The first step is to create a file such as **blink.sh** with the **touch** command.

 ```
-nano blink.sh
+touch blink.sh
 ```

-Then fill in the following script:
+Then, navigate to the blink.sh file through the navigator on the left side of the screen editor, open it, and fill in the following script:

 ```
 while :